-China’s woos India as both face Western ire over Ukraine
+China woos India as both face Western ire over Ukraine

 Victor Gao, a former Chinese Foreign Ministry official who serves as vice president of the Center for China and Globalization in Beijing, said India shared “similar, if not identical” views with China on the Ukraine conflict and should not bow to the West.

-India and China “refuse to condemn Russia for the so-called invasion, they refuse to join in sanctions against Russia and they walk a very tight rope between Russia and Ukraine,” he said.
+India and China “refuse to condemn Russia for the so-called invasion, they refuse to join in sanctions against Russia, and they walk a very tight rope between Russia and Ukraine,” he said.
 “I don’t think it is responsible for countries like the United States, or Western countries as a whole, to try to lecture countries like China or India, or try to impose their sanctions onto China or India, and to force them to follow the line of Washington.”

 In New Delhi, the response to talk of a China-India thaw was more circumspect.

-C. Raja Mohan, a senior fellow at the Asia Society Policy Institute, said although India and China both shared complex ties with Russia, “any suggestion that India is going to be bending over backward to be nice to the Chinese because there is a Russian problem is, I think, somewhat preposterous.”
+C. Raja Mohan, a senior fellow at the Asia Society Policy Institute, said although India and China both shared complex ties with Russia, “any suggestion that India is going to be bending over backward to be nice to Chinese because there is a Russian problem is, I think, somewhat preposterous.”

 The two governments needed to resolve their border dispute first, he said, before India would countenance a rapprochement.